bigbio/pmultiqc/README.md

   - out_triqler.tsv   : Input of Triqler software
 - raw_ids             : Identification results from search + percolator

+An example report can be found in [multiqc_report.html](http://bigbio.xyz/pmultiqc/multiqc_report.html)

 Most of the metrics are compute based on the `out.mzTab` and the `consensus_ids` which contains the filtered peptides and protein identifications.

 ## Metrics